AdobeDocs/experience-platform.en/help/landing/glossary.md

 **Source category**: A source category is a grouping of sources that have similar characteristics.

-**Source connector**: Source connectors help users easily ingest data from multiple sources, allowing the structuring, labeling and enhancement of data using Experience Platform services.
+**Source connector**:{#source-connector} Source connectors (also known as sources) help users easily ingest data from multiple sources, allowing the structuring, labeling and enhancement of data using Experience Platform services.
 Data can be ingested from a variety of sources such as cloud-based storage, third party software, and CRM systems.

 **Streaming connection**: A streaming connection is a unique endpoint provided by Adobe and tied to a customer's IMS Organization to stream data into Experience Platform.